 Every Pierce custom fire truck is measured prior to leaving the factory to ensure that it sits level.
-Since the apparatus may be configured with heavier options on one side or the other, it may be equipped with factory-installed shims at the time of delivery.
 As the compartments are filled with equipment of varying weight, the initial weight distribution will change, which may cause the truck to lean.
 The amount of lean depends on the spring rate of the suspension.
 Vehicles with higher capacity suspensions will lean less when subjected to the same variation in weight.